A simple yet powerful 3D design tool to use in class

 HOW 3D MAKES A DIFFERENCE IN CLASS — Teachers Stories #4

 When it comes to 3D modeling tools, there are quite a few out there for teachers to choose from.
 Some have proven to be very capable but that usually comes at a high price, while others are free and unfortunately yielding less professional-looking results.
-What if we told you there’s a 3D modeling tool you can use in class which has the best of both worlds: it’s free, easy to use and teach, and enables you to create incredible designs?
+What if we told you there’s a 3D modeling tool you can use in class, is easy to use and teach, and enables you to create incredible designs?

 Kai Holmes is a high school teacher in Bristol, UK and an early adopter of desktop 3D printing in the classroom.
 He teaches product design to students aged 13 to 19 and is trying to integrate what he has learned about 3D printing and CAD into his new school’s product design department.